Spanish Navy: The Habsburg era

 In the 1580s, the conflict in the Netherlands drew England into war with Spain, creating a further menace to Spanish shipping.
 The effort to neutralise this threat led to a disastrous attempt to invade England in 1588, however, the disaster of the English Armada the following year managed to return the balance between the belligerents.
 The defeat of 1588 led to a reform of fleet operations.
 The navy at this time was not a single operation but consisted of various fleets, made up mainly of armed merchantmen with escorts of royal ships.
 The Armada fiasco marked a turning point in naval warfare, where gunnery was now more important than ramming and boarding and so Spanish ships were equipped with purpose built naval guns.
 During the 1590s, the expansion of these fleets allowed a great increase in overseas trade and a massive increase in the importation of luxuries and silver.
-Nevertheless, inadequate port defences allowed an Anglo-Dutch force to raid Cadiz in 1596, and though unsuccessful in its objective of capturing the silver from the just returned convoy, was able to inflict great damage upon the city.
-Port defences at Cadiz were upgraded and all attempts to repeat the attack in the following centuries would fail.
+Nevertheless, inadequate port defences allowed an Anglo-Dutch force to raid Cádiz in 1596, and though unsuccessful in its objective of capturing the silver from the just returned convoy, was able to inflict great damage upon the city.
+Port defences at Cádiz were upgraded and all attempts to repeat the attack in the following centuries would fail.

 Meanwhile, Spanish ships were able to step up operations in the English Channel, the North Sea and towards Ireland.
 They were able to capture many enemy ships, merchant and military, in the early decades of the 17th century and provide military supplies to Spanish armies in France and the Low Countries and to Irish rebels in Ireland.
-In 1639, however, a Dutch fleet under Maarten Tromp decisively defeated a large Spanish fleet in the Battle of the Downs and put an end to Spanish opertations in Northen waters.
+In the early 17th century Spanish fleets organized by the Duke of Osuna inflicted major defeats on Ottoman Empire in the Battle of Cape Corvo and Cape Gelidonya, the latter of which demonstrated the now growing gap between western and eastern navies, along with a raid on Constantinople.
+The Barbary corsairs in the service of the Ottoman Empire would gradually become only a civilian threat after being bested in battles like Gulf of Tunis and Dalmatia and multiple raids on the Ottoman Tunisia.
+These battles stabilised the situation on the eastern Mediterranean front, while in the Spanish Netherlands the allied privateers and local armada under Francisco de Ribera would successfully disrupt Dutch maritime trade.
+However, in 1639, an attempt to change their strategy to direct action led to a Dutch fleet under Maarten Tromp decisively defeating a large Spanish fleet in the Battle of the Downs, putting an end to Spanish operations in northern waters.